 - Lasts for days in the refrigerator

-- No tofu, no aquafaba, no cashews
+- No tofu, no aquafaba to whip, no cashews

 - Has coffee, chocolate, and creamy mascarpone!